 - The parent shall not be entitled to any rebate of fees if the pupil is absent for any portion of any term owing to illness or any other cause.
 In the event of a pupil leaving the school during a term, for any reason whatever and the parent failing to give notice as required in (11) above, the full term's fees shall be payable and no refund of fees already paid for that term shall be claimable.

 - The school shall be entitled to instruct its attorneys or debt collectors to attend to the collection of any overdue accounts and the parent shall be liable for payment of costs so incurred, on the scale as between attorney and own client, including collection commission, whether legal proceedings are instituted or not.

 - The school reserves the right to vary these conditions including the tuition fees and other charges from time to time, in its entire discretion after giving one term's notice of its intention to do so.
 Failure by the school to enforce any of these conditions shall not constitute a waiver of the school’s rights.

 - The liability of persons signing this form under these terms and conditions is joint and several, the one paying the other to be absolved.

 - Having regard to the best interest of the pupil and to the duties on the school relating to the education of the pupil and to her support and care while at school or under the supervision of the school, the parent grants consent to the school to:

-- process information regarding the parent’s credit worthiness and that of any third party, divorced or separated parent who is responsible for payment of the tuition fees, from any institution doing credit verification or the last school which the pupil attended;
+- process information regarding the parent’s credit worthiness and that of any third party, divorced or separated parent who is responsible for payment of the tuition fees, from any institution doing credit verification and/or the last school which the pupil attended;

 - process names, contact details and other personal information relating to the parent and the pupil, and to such information being made available to other parents or guardians, staff or responsible persons engaged or authorised by the school, only for school-related purposes or to the extent required for the purpose of managing relationships between the school, parents or guardians, and current pupils, as well as providing references and communicating with the body of former pupils;